jonkiparsky/about/hosting.md

 - After-hours staff: will there be (for example) cleaning crews that won't expect us there?
 Let them know.
 Maybe they need to adjust their schedule?
 - Bathrooms: Can people get to the bathrooms?
 Will they get lost or locked out if they do?
 - Security: Can members get into the building easily?
 Does the front desk want a list of attendees?
 Can they deal with ad-hoc people showing up that aren't on the list?
 Can they quickly admit 100 visitors?
 - Legal: do you have legal requirements for visitors, for example, an NDA?
-Please consider whether this is the right tone you want to set for guest at an event open to the public.
+Please consider whether this is the right tone you want to set for guests at an event open to the public.
 - Directions: How do we tell members how to get there?
 Are there good instructions available?
 - Parking: Is there parking nearby?
 What does it cost?
 Are there options?
 - Public Transportation: Can people get there without a car?